data-8/fa24/reference.md

     Python Reference Guide
 ---

-# **Detailed Python Reference**
+# **Detailed Python Reference Sheet**

 {:.no_toc}
 Created by Nishant Kheterpal and Jessica Hu,
-Updated and Mantained by Jonathan Ferrari and Edwin Vargas
+Updated and Maintained by Jonathan Ferrari and Edwin Vargas

 ## Table of Contents
 {: .no_toc .text-delta }